ZoneMinder/zmNinja/docs/guides/FAQ.rst

   of you think you will never need an update, but you will.
 Your OS may change, ZM may change and suddenly the app may have issues.

-* There is absolutely no way for me to know or track what happens to the apks after I send them out.
-I know most of you have no intentions of re-distributing them, but I know for sure, a few do (I've had my apk show up on mediashare sites in the past).
-  I really don't want to deal with this.

 * Technically, I suppose I could implement a different licensing server mechanism but that is exactly what the play store already provides.
 The reason I chose to